 ABOUT THE ARTIST

 Frank DePietro was born and raised in Scranton PA.
 He received a Bachelor of Art from Bloomsburg University in 1997, majoring in both Painting and Ceramics with a minor in Art History.
 In 2000 he earned a degree in Art Education from Moore College of Art and Design while continuing his studies in painting.
 Frank lived in Philadelphia for twelve years painting and teaching at several museums, art centers and schools in the region.
 In 2010 he and his family moved to Chester County PA, where he currently resides.
 Frank currently teaches painting classes and workshops at the Delaware Art Museum and Longwood Gardens.
 He exhibits his paintings both locally and nationally.
-Frank has been the recipient of several awards and publications, his work is held in many public and private collections.
+Frank has been the recipient of several awards and publications, his work is held in many private and public collections including the permanent collection of the Pennsylvania Convention Center.

 About the Art